dreamind/ix/project/phase3/phase3-1.md

 2. *What happens if a group member does not do their fair share of the work?*<br />One potential problem with group projects is that one or more members of the group do not do their fair share of the work.
 Such people are said to "ride of the coat-tails of others".
 You can help prevent this from happening by apportioning tasks to group members early in the project, and keeping good records of what work each member agreed to do, when they were supposed to do it, and when they completed it.
 You may have disagreements about how to divide up the workload, but ultimately you will need a system in place to resolve such disputes.
 If all else fails, you should advise the teaching staff of any problems that you cannot resolve, as early as possible.
 The earlier these issues are raised, the more likelihood there is that a remedy will be found.

 3. *How can we keep track of which person did which part of the work?*<br />By keeping clear written records throughout the duration of the project.
 If you are writing code, then it is good to keep a log of all the modifications that are made to the code, by which person, and on what date.
 You will each do this in your development log file.
 It is also essential to keep the revision history of the files you are working on.
-Subversion will assist you in this.
+Version control tools or code management tools (like Subversion) will assist you in this.

 4. *What happens if certain members of the group have a major disagreement which cannot be reconciled within the group?*<br />Bring it to the attention of the teaching staff as early as possible.